SteelCaptain/solidwm/README.md

 # Configuration

-solidwm aims to be entirely configurable without rebuilding it. solidwm can be configured trough xresources.
+solidwm aims to be entirely configurable without rebuilding it.

+solidwm can be configured through xresources and its signal interface.

 An external keybinding daemon is suggested for lauching external programs.

 ## The signal interface

-Solidwm can receive signals through the root window name, and the solidwmc script serves as a wrapper.
+The solidwmc script serves as a wrapper for the signal interface.

 To set the bar status text run the following command:

 	solidwmc status "your status text here"